Does Skipping Breakfast Cause Me to Binge Eat?

 I think I may have binge eating disorder, and I'm trying my best to stop it.
 I'm a swimmer, and I exercise a lot.
 I find that I'm not hungry at all in the morning, so I skip breakfast.
 Is that bad?

 Everyone overeats occasionally.
-And people may sometimes go overboard and feel like they are eating uncontrollably.
-But binge eating disorder is sign that you might need help to get back on track with your eating.
+And sometimes people go overboard and feel like they are eating uncontrollably.
+A binge eating disorder means overeating happens regularly and could be a sign that you need help to get back on track with your eating.
 If you worry that you have a problem with binge eating, talk to a parent, doctor, school nurse, counselor, or therapist.

 Binge eating disorder is complicated and can be linked to other problems (like depression) — but there are lots of different experts who can help people get back on track with healthy eating.